Mr-Thack/kerplunk-backend/README.md

 # bhalserver-backend
-The backend for bhalserver, written in Cython, for FCGI, for Lighttpd
+The backend for bhalserver, written in Python & Cython, for FCGI, for Lighttpd We might add a Rust HTTP Server in later
+Also, note that this requires atleast Python 3.9
 # Install Required Packages
-pip install cython ujson zxcvbn lmdb
+pip install -r requirements.txt

 # Run As Server
 ```